Inference for linear functionals of high-dimensional longitudinal proteomics data using generalized estimating equations: Outline of the modified inference procedure for high-dimensional estimating equations

 \section{Outline of the modified inference procedure for high-dimensional estimating equations}

-In the simulation studies, the proposed method is compared to a modified version of the inferential method originally designed for high-dimensional estimating equations, developed by \citet{neykov2018unified}.
-The original framework described by \citet{neykov2018unified} entails linear regression via Dantzig selector, instrumental variables regression, graphical models, discriminant analysis and vector autoregressive models.
-In this section, we outline the slight modification we have made to accommodate correlated data.
+In the simulation studies, the proposed method HDIGEE is compared to a modified version of the inferential method originally designed for high-dimensional estimating equations (HDEE), developed by \citet{neykov2018unified}.
+The original framework described by \citet{neykov2018unified} entails linear regression via Dantzig selector, instrumental variables regression, graphical models, discriminant analysis and vector autoregressive models; however, it does not include correlated data via estimating equations as an application.
+In this section, we outline the modification we have made to accommodate correlated data for HDEE.

 Suppose we are interested in inference on the $j$th element of $\bbeta^0$, i.e. $\beta^0_j$.
 After obtaining the initial estimator $\hbeta$, a projected estimating function of $\bbeta$ along the direction $\hat{\bnu}$ is constructed as